stopsopa/os-browser-bridge/README.md

 ## browser tab -> background.js

+> [!NOTE]
-This event is not going all the way to the server.
+> This event is not going all the way to the server.

-In fact it doesn't even require chrome extension to be connected to the server.
+> In fact it doesn't even require chrome extension to be connected to the server.

 get tab id: